- Section 1 – Membership Eligibility

 A. The Cooperative shall hold a special meeting of members at a date, time, and location determined by the trustees upon the Cooperative’s receiving:

-Each page of the petition shall include the purpose for which the meeting is being called, the printed name and address of the signer and his or her telephone number and original dated signature.
+- Each page of the petition shall include the purpose for which the meeting is being called, the printed name and address of the signer and their telephone number and original dated signature.